 Today, after your mouth-watering breakfast, your guide picks you up to go to Tribuvan domestic airport.
 You will have the flight about 40 minutes to Tensing Hilary Airport Lukla with the amazing splendid view of the landscape and snow-capped mountains.
 Lukla is a small hill town with trekkers, shopping stores, and a Police checkpoint.

 After arranging your trekking stuff, we start our trek to Phakding for 3 hours along the paved stone steep through the Rhododendron forest.
 We pass some Sherpa villages and cross the suspension bridge on the way.
-You will take some shoots in the well-painted Mani stone on your steep.
+You will take some shots in the well-painted Mani stone on your steep.
 The first view of the snow-capped mountain is also seen on the way to your trek.
 Overnight in the Lodge

 You will reach Benkar village after one and a half hours of walking along the Dudhkoshi River.
 You get an excellent view of Mt.
 Thamserku (6008m) from this village, where we will have a tea break and continue to the Monjo for another hour.
 Monjo has a Sagarmatha National Park check post, so we have to enter our permit here, or we can buy a license and then descend to Jorsalle for lunch.